|Jewel of a Past Prior|

 Corresponding to the Chaplain in the Lodge, the Prelate is the spiritual leader of the Priory.
 A Prelate is traditionally a high ranking member of the clergy and the word is derived from the Latin word 'prelatus' referring to a clergyman of "high rank or of preference over others."

-There is no Orator known in the Blue Lodge or in the York Rite bodies, but in the Priory, the Orator is an appointed officer whose entire job is to announce the four Knights who will give the four lectures during the initiation ritua.
+There is no Orator known in the Blue Lodge or in the York Rite bodies, but in the Priory, the Orator is an appointed officer whose entire job is to announce the four Knights who will give the four lectures during the initiation ritual.
 An orator is a public speaker, often known for their eloquence.
 The word "orator" comes from the Latin word "orare" meaning "to speak."

 The Herald is the first appointed officer within the door of the Priory and has duties similar to the Junior Deacon and Marshall within the Blue Lodge.
 A Herald was traditionally an officer who conveyed messages or proclamations as well as acted as diplomats or ambassadors for monarchs.
 This word derives from the old French word 'heraut' meaning "messenger or envoy."

 The final appointed officer of the Priory is called the Sentinel and whose duties correspond with that of the Tyler in the Blue Lodge.
 The Sentinel guards the Priory from without the door to ensure the Knights are not caught or taken by surprise by those wishing to cause harm or those who are not entitled to be there.
 The Sentinel is one who stands guard over some kind of structure, whether it be an installation, a gate, or a passage.
-It is there job to prevent intrusion by enemy or those unauthorized.
+It is their job to prevent intrusion by enemies or those unauthorized.
 The word Sentinel stems from the Latin word "sentire" meaning "to watch or perceive by the senses."